Evaristo Muñoz

-Evaristo Muñoz Estarlich (1684, Valencia – 1737, Valencia) was a Spanish Baroque painter; a follower of the decorative style introduced to Valencia by Antonio Palomino.
+Evaristo Muñoz Estarlich (1684 in Valencia – 1737 in Valencia) was a Spanish Baroque painter; a follower of the decorative style introduced to Valencia by Antonio Palomino.
 Some sources give his year of birth as 1671.

 Biography

 He studied with Juan Conchillos and, in addition to his artwork, was known as a dancer, theatrical performer and fencer.

 He moved to Palma de Mallorca in 1709 to paint the communion chapel at the Convent of San Francisco and married a woman who said she was a widow of someone who had been taken captive in Algiers, which nullified their marriage.
 When the husband appeared, he had to return to Valencia, and served as a soldier along the way, although he continued to paint.
 Once again, he was offered marriage by a woman who said her husband had died in Sicily, but this time he was more cautious.
 He finally married María Teresa Llacer, a young woman who survived him by fifty years.

 After that marriage, he settled permanently in Valencia, dedicating himself to painting and teaching, for which he maintained a private drawing school at his home.
 The well known artists who took classes at his school include Ignacio Vergara, Hipólito Rovira and Cristóbal Valero.